US Cash Products-Midwest diesel up on stock draw, demand

 MIDWEST <0#P-G#> <0#P-MC>

-Cycle 3 Chicago gasoline was seen down half a cent at 6.75/6.25 cents under the November RBOB gasoline futures contract while Group Three gasoline was flat at 4.00/4.50 cents over futures.
+Cycle 3 Chicago gasoline was seen steady at 7.25/6.75 cents under the Nov.
+RBOB gasoline futures contract while Group Three gasoline rose slightly, up a half cent to 4.50/5.00 cents over futures.

-Ultra-low sulfur diesel in Chicago rose a penny to a bid flat to the November heating oil futures contract and an offer half a cent over the screen.
+Ultra-low sulfur diesel in Chicago rose 0.75 cent to a bid of 0.25 cents under the November heating oil futures contract and an offer a quarter cent over the screen.

 Group Three ULSD traded a half cent higher at 4.50 cents over.
-(Reporting by Kristen Hays in Houston and Selam Gebrekidan and Jeffrey Kerr in New York; editing by Jim Marshall and Sofina Mirza-Reid)
+(Reporting by Kristen Hays in Houston and Selam Gebrekidan and Jeffrey Kerr in New York; editing by Jim Marshall)

 Feb 9 The following are the top stories on the business pages of British newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.